Axosoft/Commit-Time-Tests/README.md

 1. Start your timer
-2. Launch GitKraken
-3. Open repo
-4. Checkout the `feature` branch
-5. Stage changes from reset.css, ukdocs.yml, and movie.md using Commit Panel
+2. In GitKraken, open the repo and stage changes from reset.css, ukdocs.yml, and movie.md using Commit Panel
-6. Commit changes with the following mesage and descrition.
+3. Commit changes with the following mesage and descrition.
           Commit message: "Updated license type and fixed typo" Commit description: "Updated the license type in the reset.css file, shared a favorite movie, and changed UNIX to index.
-7. Stop timer and write down duration.
+4. Stop timer and write down duration.

 That's it!
 Please submit your durations to your test proctor.
 Thanks so much for your help.